 Stay inclusive by scheduling team activities.
-Brainstorm together, collaborate on files and projects, create boards together, or come up with fun challenges to create healthy competition.
+Brainstorm, collaborate on files and projects, create boards, or come up with fun challenges to create healthy competition.
 Various team activities bring people together, keeping morale and energy high even on slow days.

 Microsoft Teams tips and tricks every remote worker needs to know

 A great Teams organization has a great channel system set up.
 Make sure you create various teams and assign dedicated channels for each team member to be active in.
 Adding channels for specific groups like “Designers” and “Developers” helps organize your projects, while channels such as “Suggestions” or “Reports” gives your team the opportunity to communicate.
 Don’t forget to add some general chatting areas and channels used for fun!